-- 1. Manage inpatients with senior supervision (depending upon clinical experience) - 2.
+- Manage inpatients within the hospice setting with senior supervision (depending upon clinical experience) - 2.
 Review of day therapy patients with senior supervision (depending upon clinical experience) - 3.
 Attend and participate in inpatient MDT meetings

 - 1. Undertake a 2-day Advanced Communication Skills (formerly CONNECTED course) - 2.
-Attend regional Specialist Palliative Care monthly teaching as often as possible (this also serves to gain the evidence for parts of the curriculum) - 3.
-If wanted attend Specialist Registrar Course, or Masters in Advanced Practice11 September January.
-This would include the Advanced Communication skills course - 4.
-Undertake Opening the Spiritual Gate; either a face to face or e-learning course12
+Attend regional Specialist Palliative Care monthly teaching as often as possible (this also serves to gain the evidence for parts of the curriculum) within your region.
+Request attendance if SAS doctors do not already attend.
+Use the Northwest as an example. - 3.
+Attend a Masters module in specialist palliative care - 4.
+Undertake a spiritual care course such as Opening the Spiritual Gate; either a face to face or e-learning course10